acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 If no presence is detected during this period, a new measurement period is initiated.
 This procedure is repeated until a person is detected.

-When presence is detected, the corresponding distance estimates (outputed by the presence algorithm) are passed through a lowpass filter.
+When presence is detected, the corresponding distance estimates (outputted by the presence algorithm) are passed through a lowpass filter.
 The final output of the filter, after the configured duration has elapsed, is used as the distance to the person.

 Once the distance to the person has been determined, a sub-segment of the measured range is analyzed to estimate the breathing rate.